Top 10 Crypto Wallets Compared

 Why Hardware Wallets Are the Most Secure

-Hardware wallets are exceptionally hard to crack.
+Hardware wallets are exceptionally difficult to crack.
 A thief would have to physically steal your device and break your pin code, which is very, very unlikely.
 Hardware wallets essentially utilize two-factor authentication (your device and your computer) with the added security of keeping your private keys offline.

 It’s also relatively easy to make transactions with hardware wallets once you plug them into your computer.